 The success of AU’s pre-health profession programs can be measured in a variety of ways.
 The university has an excellent placement record during the past 15 years, with approximately 85-90% of the students who applied to professional programs having been accepted.
 Of those students who have received strong committee recommendations, essentially 100% have been accepted.
 Many of our students during the past 15 years have been in the upper 10% of their professional school classes upon graduation from their respective schools.

 Facilities & Experiential Learning

-Facilities Hartung Hall, which houses the science departments, received a $5 million, 30,000 square-foot expansion and renovation to become a state-of-the-art science facility.
-New classrooms and quality instrumentation make Anderson University one of the best study opportunities available for the student searching for a quality education in an intimate setting.
+Hartung Hall, which houses the science departments, received a $5 million, 30,000 square-foot expansion and renovation to become a state-of-the-art science facility.
+New classrooms and quality instrumentation make Anderson University one of the best study opportunities available for students who want a quality education in an intimate setting.
 AU science students are given many opportunities for hands-on operation of the kinds of instrumentation that are typically found in the large research centers of the world.

 Many students participate in summer internship programs sponsored by various universities, industries, and government agencies.
 These provide excellent opportunities for students to be exposed to the environment that they hope to enter in a few years.
 Some students participate in mission programs of varying length that allow for the exploration of service projects related to their field of interest.
 Faculty and other university staff work with students on an individual basis in order to facilitate intern experiences.

-Almost all students who are applying to professional schools to pursue careers in health science and who are maintaining a GPA of 3.5 or better, are accepted.
-The overall acceptance rate of AU students is approximately 85 percent.
+Almost all students who are applying to professional schools to pursue careers in health science, and who are maintaining a GPA of 3.5 or better, are accepted.
+The overall acceptance rate of AU students is approximately 85%.

 Pre-Professional Health Society